 Equity, justice, and police practices to be addressed in upcoming assembly ordinances

-ANCHORAGE, Alaska (KTUU) - In the coming weeks, the Anchorage Assembly will be looking at a number of different ordinances that look to address concerns brought up during protests in Anchorage and around the world against police brutality and systemic racism.
+In the coming weeks, the Anchorage Assembly will be looking at a number of different ordinances that look to address concerns brought up during protests in Anchorage and around the world against police brutality and systemic racism.

 Two of the ordinances focus on police practices.
 One, brought forward by Assembly members Meg Zaletel and Forrest Dunbar, would require the Anchorage Police Department to post their policies and procedures online.
 Those policies were previously available, but they were pulled down years ago because they weren’t being kept up to date.